-I am assembling a team of 20 people who will spend the next year perfecting and polishing the methods of Rosetta Stone.
+I am assembling a team of a dozen people who will spend the next year perfecting and polishing the methods of Rosetta Stone and Truth Seminar.
 Premium strategic marketing skills.
 These are my Jedi knights.

 Nobody has ever done this before.

-Advanced Mastery is a LIVE LAB where we assess the superpowers of every participant; we score all the businesses in the room on the criteria I delivered at Rosetta Stone; then during the next 12 months, live alchemy as we match skill sets to businesses.
+Advanced Mastery is a LIVE LAB where we assess the superpowers of every participant; we score all the businesses in the room on the criteria I delivered at Rosetta Stone and Truth Seminar; then during the next 12 months, live alchemy as we match skill sets to businesses.

 Most people have never worked in a Star Business for an extended period of time, so the atmosphere, the thrill, the energy and the growth patterns have never been burned into your muscle memory.
 You wander from opportunity to opportunity, never quite grasping what you seek.

 Perhaps it’s not even knowing what it IS that you seek… because you’ve never SEEN it before.
 You’ve been succeeding with businesses that really don’t have the potential to fully capitalize on.
 Major-League skills wasted, playing single A ball.

 This is an opportunity to get a front row seat with hands-on experience across a range of Stars, Simplifiers, and Network Effect businesses.
 This is not just case studies.
 You roll up your sleeves, solve problems and implement.

 Within weeks you will have acquired a radical new grasp of the true priorities of an equity business that’s protected by a Network Effect moat.

 Most bands have ONE superstar backed by fairly ordinary musicians.
 Everybody knows who Bob Dylan is, but most people couldn’t name the members of his band.
 Everybody knows who Michael Jackson is, but nobody knows or cares who played bass and drums.